Youth Canada Summer Jobs

 POSITION 1 – Development Coordinator

-Working with the management team to maintain existing and foster new relationships with funders/donors, including by supporting ongoing communications and recognitions plans.
+Working with the management team to maintain existing and foster new relationships with funders/donors by supporting ongoing communications and recognition plans.